Linuxfabrik/monitoring-plugins/fortios-version/README.md

 # Check "fortios-version" - Overview

-This plugin lets you track if an update for FortiOS is available.
+This plugin lets you track if an FortiOS update for a Forti Appliance like FortiGate is available, using the FortiOS REST API

 We recommend to run this check once a day.